tdihp/dspcap/README.md

 ### Finetune tcpdump command

-In dspcap-start, locate the tcpdump line after `echo "starting pcap"` and modify according to requirement.
+Modify `TCPDUMP_ARGS` line at the top of dspcap-start accordingly.
+Alternatively, locate and modify the `tcpdump` line.

 ### images